Zach Nicholson (He/Him) is the Fund Development Officer at HEAL NS.

 Outside of work he is an avid sports fan cheering for teams like Baltimore Ravens and Washington Capitals.
 You can also catch him often playing video games such as Overwatch.

-Chana (They/Them) is the HIV+ Support Coordinator at HEAL NS.
+Chana (They/Them) is the HIV+ Support Coordinator at HEAL NS, and our Programs Manager.

 They hold a Bachelor of Social Work and a BA with a specialization in counselling.
 With over five years of experience in social services, Chana's work has spanned front-line support, policy development, and research, focusing on improving health outcomes and advocating for 2SLGBTQ+ communities, among others.
 Passionate about fostering inclusive care, Chana is eager to bring their diverse expertise and compassionate approach to HEAL NS, ensuring that all individuals receive the support they deserve.